 When considering the medicine that best suits you, it’s helpful to know the science behind a strain’s cannabinoid profile.
 The prevalence of lab testing is a great tool and has rapidly become the industry standard.
-Teams of chemists at locations like SC Labs in California and Sunrise Analytical in Oregon allow patients to see the breakdown of cannabinoids in their medicine, to an exact percentage.
+Teams of chemists at locations like SC Labs in California and Sunrise Analytical in Oregon allow patients to see the breakdown of cannabinoids in their medicine, to practically an exact percentage.

 This trend has lead to an increased interest in the “minor” cannabinoids.
 Tetrahydrocannabinol (THC) was the focus of breeders for decades until the many medicinal benefits of cannabidiol (CBD) started being published.
 Discoveries like these spurred an interest in cannabigerol (CBG) and phytocannabinoids (cannabinoids found in plants) as a whole.